Marfjeh/Brio_classic/README.md

 * [FFXIVClientStructs](https://github.com/aers/FFXIVClientStructs)

 ## License
-Brio is licensed under the [MIT License](https://github.com/AsgardXIV/Brio/blob/main/LICENSE).
+This version of Brio is licensed under the [MIT License](https://github.com/Marfjeh/Brio_classic/blob/main/LICENSE).

+Although if requested I can change the License to match the current version.